-FAQ: "We have the ColorQuest XE in our lab and are attempting to do a standardization for the TTRAN Mode for the first time.
-I see in the directons that the black tab is placed inside, but it doesn't clearly specify if the light trap is placed outside like for the reflectance standardization, or if that area is left exposed to ambient light.
+FAQ: "We have the ColorQuest XE in our lab and are attempting to do a standardization in TTRAN Mode for the first time.
+I see in the directions that the black tab is placed inside, but it doesn't clearly specify if the light trap is placed outside like for the reflectance standardization, or if that area is left exposed to ambient light.
 Could you please explain how it should be set up?"

 Setting the top-of-scale to 100% is similar.
 In this case you put a white tile at the reflectance port that fills in the sphere.
 It stays there for all subsequent measurements because effectively, it is part of the sphere wall.
-What the instrument is standardizing on is what is at the TTRAN port which typically is Air for transparent solid samples like plastic plaques, or a cell of some path length filled with distilled water if measuring transparent liquids.
+The instrument is standardizing on Air for transparent solid samples like plastic plaques, or if measuring transparent liquids, a cell of some path length filled with distilled water.

-After successfully standardizing in TTRAN transmission, it is advised to read back the top-of-scale (Air or cell + distilled water) as a PQ Performance Qualification step.
-If you set it to 100% transmission, it should always read L* = 100, a* = 0, b* = 0 if you are set up correctly.
+After successfully standardizing in TTRAN transmittance, read back the top-of-scale (Air or cell + distilled water) as a PQ Performance Qualification step.
+If you set it to 100% transmittance, it should always read L* = 100, a* = 0, b* = 0 if you are set up correctly.
 If so, you are performance qualified to continue with sample measurements.

 Do you still need more information?
 Submit a ticket and our support team member will reach out to you soon!